• Home

 THE FUTURE AND THE URGENCY TO SAVE NATURE

-The vast majority of North Port is zoned for a variety of development as shown on the Zoning Map above.
-North Port is 104 square miles (65,560 acres) and there is no City-owned formally designated conservation land within its neighborhoods beyond the parcels we have acquired and conserved or those that have been conserved by private land owners.
+The vast majority of North Port is zoned for residential development as shown on the Zoning Map above.
+North Port is 104 square miles (65,560 acres).

-Imagine 65,560 acres clear-cut and developed as the years pass by.
+Imagine most of those 65,560 acres clear-cut and developed as the years pass by.
 Where will the wildlife go?
-Erasure of our current native plant population and local native tree canopy is a certainty too.
+Erasure of our current native plant population and local native tree canopy would be a certainty too.

 This same scenario is the case for many of our surrounding area neighborhoods including Port Charlotte, Harbour Heights, Venice, Englewood, Punta Gorda and Sarasota which is why we have expanded our mission beyond where it began in North Port.